rritoch/jrelisp/README.md

 ## Status

-This project is not under active development and is only provided for achival purposes.
+As of the date of the release of v0.0.2 this implementation passed all ansi conformance tests on the trunk of the ansi-tests repository.

 This code is not suitable for any particular purpose and is released under the MIT licence to do with as you please.

 ## Installing